ironboy/mongresto/README.md

 #### Optional parameters

-If you want to you can set a number of options as well .
+If you want to you can set a number of options as well (in an object, sent as the second argument to *init*).
 Otherwise they will be set to their default values:

 ```javascript
 {